Tupac Shakur: 1995-1996: All Eyez on Me and Tha Don Killuminati: The 7 Day Theory

 As Shakur's second album to hit No. 1 on both the Top R&B/Hip-Hop Albums chart and the pop albums chart, the Billboard 200, it sold 566,000 copies in its first week and was it was certified 5× Multi-Platinum in April.
 The singles "How Do U Want It" and "California Love" reached No. 1 on the Billboard Hot 100.
-Death Row released Shakur's diss track "Hit 'Em Up" as the non-album B-side to "How Do U Want It."
+Death Row released Shakur's diss track "Hit 'Em Up" as the non-album B-side to "How Do U Want It".
 In this venomous tirade, the proclaimed "Bad Boy killer" threatens violent payback on all things Bad Boy — B.I.G., Sean Combs, Junior M.A.F.I.A., the company — and on any in the East Coast rap scene, like rap duo Mobb Deep and rapper Chino XL, who allegedly had commented against Shakur about the dispute.
+Posthumously, All Eyez on Me won R&B/Soul or Rap Album of the Year at the 1997 Soul Train Music Awards, Favorite Rap/Hip-Hop Artist at the 1997 American Music Awards, and the album was certified 9× Multi-Platinum in June 1998, and 10× in July 2014.

-All Eyez on Me won R&B/Soul or Rap Album of the Year at the 1997 Soul Train Music Awards.
-At the 1997 American Music Awards, Shakur won Favorite Rap/Hip-Hop Artist.
-The album was certified 9× Multi-Platinum in June 1998, and 10× in July 2014.
+At the time of his death, a fifth solo album was already finished, The Don Killuminati: The 7 Day Theory, under the stage name Makaveli.
+It had been recorded during the summer of 1996 and released that year.
+The lyrics were written and recorded in three days, and mixing took another four days.
+In 2005, MTV.com ranked The 7 Day Theory at No. 9 among hip-hop's greatest albums ever, and by 2006 a classic album.
+Its singular poignance, through hurt and rage, contemplation and vendetta, resonate with many fans.
+According to George "Papa G" Pryce, Death Row Records' then director of public relations, the album was meant to be "underground", and was not intended for release before the artist was murdered.
+It peaked at No. 1 on Billboard's Top R&B/Hip-Hop Albums chart and on the Billboard 200, with the second-highest debut-week sales total of any album that year.
+On June 15, 1999, it was certified 4× Multi-Platinum.